spring-io/dataflow.spring.io/content/documentation/pages/6-recipes/7-batch/2-sftp-to-jdbc.md

 ╚═══════════╧════════════════════════════════════════════════════════════════════════════════════════════════════════════════════════════════════╧════════════════════════════╝
 ```

-#### Inspect the application logs
+#### Inspect the Application Logs

-In the event the stream failed to deploy, or you would like to inspect the logs for any reason, you can get the location of the logs to applications created for the `inboundSftp` stream using the `runtime apps` command:
+In the event the stream failed to deploy or you would like to inspect the logs for any reason, you can get the location of the logs to applications created for the `inboundSftp` stream by using the `runtime apps` command, as follows:

 ```bash
 dataflow:>runtime apps